keepaliveit-staging/staging.keepaliveit.co.uk/collections/_cloud-products-and-services-for-public-sector-organisations/gcp-public-sector.md

 ---
 layout: splash
-title: "Google Cloud Platform (GCP) Services for Public Sector Organisations"
+title: "Google Cloud Platform (GCP) Services for UK based Public Sector Organisations"
 permalink: /cloud-products-and-services-for-public-sector-organisations/google-cloud-computing-gcp

 excerpt: "Keep-Alive I.T has the knowledge and skills to Architect, Operate, and Maintain high volume Google Cloud Platform workloads for Public Sector Organisations.
 Our Google Cloud Platform services have been developed to support Public Sector Governments, Educational Institutions, and Healthcare organisations in the United Kingdom."